MicrosoftDocs/fabric-docs/docs/governance/information-protection.md

 * Define the users who will be allowed to apply sensitivity labels.
 [Set up information protection in Fabric](../admin/information-protection-setup.md)

-* Define a default label policy that will cause a default label to be applied to an item when it is created or edited if no label is otherwise applied.
+* Define a default label policy that will cause a default label to be applied to an item when it's created or edited if no label is otherwise applied.
 That way no item can be saved without a label.
 [Default label policy for Power BI](/power-bi/enterprise/service-security-sensitivity-label-default-label-policy).

 * Define a mandatory label policy that will require users to apply a label when they try to save an unlabeled item.
 A mandatory label policy also ensures that no item can be saved without a label.
 [Mandatory label policy for Power BI](/power-bi/enterprise/service-security-sensitivity-label-mandatory-label-policy).